P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 Learning cheat data can improve the accuracy of function decision to kick or not.
 The learning function of this plugin uses machine learning to use a neural network.

 > [!WARNING] This feature is under development.
-This function may cannot learn completely.
+This function may not learn completely.

 ### Learning mechanism

-The learning feature of this plugin adjusts key parameters by iteratively calculating the average of the parameters when it detects a cheat or kick.
+The learning feature of this plugin adjusts key parameters by iteratively calculating the average of the parameters when it detects a cheat or kicks.

 ## What is the `lang` property?

-This plugin includes multi languages and you can set `lang` property in _[config.yml](../src/main/resources/config.yml)_.
+This plugin includes multi-languages and you can set `lang` property in _[config.yml](../src/main/resources/config.yml)_.
 You can't set different languages to `lang`, but you can set two, Japanese and English.
 The `lang` property can set value with aliases, and the value can be set even if lowercase and uppercase letters are mixed.
 You can set `lang` with this: